leonstel/leonstel.github.io/blogs/gmap3.md

 - You will be able to globally listen to this loading and initializing state
 - `firstTimeTrue()` is a handy method for doing something once after the map has been initialized
-- `changedButWaitFor()` will be convenient for reacting to map related state properties after the map has been initialized to elude those pesty undefined checks.
+- `changedButWaitFor()` will be convenient for reacting to map related state properties after the map has been initialized to elude those pesky undefined checks.

 ### Fitting the Pieces